Nanomani/KodiLogMonitor/README.md

 ### 💡 Google Search Context Menu (v1.3.2+)
 The application provides a convenient "Search on Google" option in the right-click context menu, allowing you to quickly look up any selected text from the logs.

-Disable the feature:
-If you prefer a cleaner interface, you can easily disable this option:
-1. Open the .kodi_monitor_config file located in the application directory.
-2. Locate the parameter show_google_search_menu (line 8).
-3. Change its value 1 to 0
-5. Save the file and start the application.

-ℹ️ Notes

-* 1 = Enabled (default) 0 = Disabled
-* The software must be run at least once to create the configuration file.
-* The modification requires that the application be shut down beforehand.

 ---

 ### 🚀 For Regular Users